CXX-Qt - Safe interop between Rust and Qt

 }

 Now the #[qobject] macro will take care of creating a new QObject subclass named MyObject.
-Every instance of that class will also include an instance of the MyObjectRust struct that the MyObject class will defer to for any data or behavior.
+Every instance of MyObject will include an instance of the MyObjectRust struct that can be used to work with data defined in Rust.

 To automatically export this new class to QML, we mark it with the #[qml_element] attribute.
 This is the same as specifying QML_ELEMENT in C++.
-This takes the place of the qt_add_qml_module CMake function (because that doesn't work with CXX-Qt's build system).
+We later define a QML module for our type when building with Cargo or CMake.

 The #[qproperty] attribute will create a Q_PROPERTY for the given type and field name.
 CXX-Qt will then: